Q & A

 Why does the first hour cost more?

-The initial hour is priced slightly higher than subsequent hours on site to cover the overheads generated by any given job outside of the time on site.
-This includes costs before we turn up all tooled-up and ready to knock on your door such as any preliminary visits and discussions, quote preparation, travel time, fuel and identifying & procuring specific materials for the job in hand.
-It also covers the time spent after completion on site with the disposal of recyclable materials and the administrative tasks such as invoicing, certification, and Local Authority notification.
+The initial hour is priced higher than subsequent hours on site to cover the overheads generated by any given job outside of the time on site.
+This includes costs before we turn up all tooled-up and ready to knock on your door such as any preliminary visits and discussions, quote preparation, travel time, fuel costs and identifying & procuring required materials.
+It also covers the time spent after completion on site dealing with the disposal of recyclable materials and the administrative tasks such as invoicing, certification, and Local Authority notification.

 I called you out to find a fault but you haven't fixed anything.
 Why should I pay you?